thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 *Thanks*.
 You thought but didn't reply. *Why does this sound convincing?
 What am I missing?*.
 This can still be a person who is interested in your online post, at the same time also a super hacker of household cameras.
 And a stalker.
 And a pranker.
 An owner of too much free time.
-A sadistic comedian.

-Each time you added on one such description, the prankster became more and more improbable.
+You know this is very improbable.
 How much time and efforts and planning for a person to pull off such pranks?
 Must be a team.

+*What are their goal?
+Am I worth all those efforts?*

-Still, what is the probability for the other explanation: *that* god exist?
+Still, what is the probability for the other explanation: that *being* exist?
-Can be any number between 0 and 1.
 Maybe even 100%, you are a believer.
 You said it yourself online.

 Still, you don't like the God explanation at this very moment, so you'll push the prankster's explanation.
-Until the "getting coffee" message.
-The person still sound very confident.
+Until the "getting coffee" message, the person still sound very confident.
 Their bag of tricks aren't running out?

 *I need a coffee myself*.
 You went to the kitchen.